hkirk/swtafp-slides/slides/11/actor-1.md

 #### Atomize work

-* Breaks data down into smaller and smaller pieces, and let actors lower in the hierarchy work on these
+* Breaks data down into smaller and smaller pieces
+    * let actors lower in the hierarchy work on these
 * 'Leaf' actors can then be very specialized
-* Break data down recursively until it is easy to handle
+* E.g. break data down recursively until it is easy to handle

 ----

 #### Real world example

-* Twitter (uses JVM Akka) breaks down the stream of all tweets down into smaller streams - for each user.
+* Twitter (now X) (uses/used JVM Akka)
+    * breaks down the stream of all tweets down into smaller streams - for each user.

 ----